kooalaproductions/liri-node-app/README.md

 ```

 ## Contributions
-I created the Liri Bot to make it easy and efficient for user to search through concerts, music and movies
+I created the Liri Bot to make it easy and efficient for users to search through concerts, music and movies.
+There is no operational github.io because this is a CLI App.
+A CLI App is a program that the user interacts entirely through the terminal.